Your toddler’s chubby hands grasp at puzzle pieces, trying to force them together. You cringe as your child jams the pieces together.

-How can you help your child develop their spatial awareness?
+Here is how you can help the child develop their spatial awareness:

 - Do puzzles with your kid.
 And try to use plenty of spatial language while playing such as “turn, beside, above, below, between, next to, outside, to the right, to the left, etc.”

 - When working on a puzzle, choose a space you’re going to fill.
 Then, offer your child two different pieces, one that will fit, and one that won’t.
 Ask them to guess which of the two pieces will fit just by looking and to test their choice afterwards.

 Toddlers need to learn to distinguish between shapes like circles, triangles, rectangles and squares.
 At first, they may think that squares and rectangles are the same.
 Slowly, they learn to identify the properties that make shapes unique.

 Some simple puzzles (especially the ones with knobs) teach geometric forms or the outline shapes of vehicles, animals or people.